ZachHeick/dsp/03-command_line.md

 `ls -t`
 `ls -Glp`

-> > *Lists all files in a directory *Lists all files in a directory including hidden files *Displays the long format listing of files
+> > *Lists all files in a directory
+*Lists all files in a directory including hidden files *Displays the long format listing of files
-*Displays the long forat listing of files that include the file sizes with prefix
+*Displays the long forat listing of files that include the file sizes with prefix *Displays the long format listing of files including hidden files with file sizes and prefixes *Displays newest files first based on timestamp *Displays the long format listing of files that are highlighted and include "/" at the end of each filename

 ---